vrisdng/tp/docs/UserGuide.md

 Format: `exit`

-### Saving the data
+### Automatically saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.

-There is no need to save manually.
+### Saving the data manually : `save`

+Saves the current address book data to a specified file.

+Format: `save [FILE_NAME]`

+Examples:
+* `save backup` - Saves the data to `backup.json`.
+* `save backup.json` - Saves the data to `backup.json`.

+### Loading data from a file : `load`

+Loads address book data from a specified file.

+Format: `load [FILE_NAME]`

+* The file must be a valid JSON file containing address book data.
+* If the file is not found or the format is invalid, an error message will be displayed, and the current data will remain unchanged.

+Examples:
+* `load backup` - Loads data from `backup.json`.
+* `load backup.json` - Loads data from `backup.json`.

+### Listing all saved files : `files`

+Displays a list of all saved files in the application's data directory.

+Format: `files`

+* The command will list all files with their names and extensions.
+* Files are displayed in alphabetical order.

+Examples:
+* `files` - Displays all saved files in the data directory.

 ### Editing the data file